Low Energy Neutrinos in Milky Way and Cloud-9

 where $\rho$ is the neutrino density, $P$ is pressure and $g$ is the total gravitation field.
 The unit of mass is $10^9\textup{M}_\odot$ and the unit of distance is $kpc$.
 The equation of state is the ideal gas law but with the temperature replaced by the root mean square velocity, $kT/m\hookrightarrow v^2_{rms}/3$, which results in a equation of state given by

-The reason for avoiding the use of temperature is that, near the galactic center, a neutrino could have a large outward velocity that would be associated with a high temperature, if temperature were taken as a measure of its kinetic energy.
-Such a neutrino could travel to the edge of the galaxy without interacting with any other neutrino; at that point, its speed would be nearly zero, corresponding to a much lower temperature.
-For this reason, we find it more natural to use the root-mean-square speed, $v_{rms}(r)$, rather than temperature.
+The reason for avoiding the use of temperature is that, near the galactic center, a neutrino could have a large outward velocity associated with relatively high temperature.
+Such a neutrino could easily travel to the edge of the galaxy without interacting with any other particle; at that point, its speed would be nearly zero, corresponding to a much lower temperature.
+For this reason, we find it more natural to use the root-mean-square speed, $v_{rms}(r)$, rather than temperature in the ideal gas law.

 The total gravitational field $g(r)$ in Euler's equations is:

 where $g_{halo}$ is the self-gravitating field of the neutrinos within radius $r$.
 We assume that the central mass of the galaxy (the bulge) has a spherically symmetric density, $\rho_B$; the corresponding gravitational field is $g_{bulge}$.
 In contrast, the disk containing stars, gas, and dust does not possess spherical symmetry.
 Therefore, we separate the gravitational contribution of the disk and evaluate its effect on the neutrino density, $\rho$, both along the plane of the disk and along the disk’s axis of symmetry.
 We then compute a weighted average density, $\rho$.
 Our calculations below show that the disk does not significantly disrupt the spherical symmetry of the neutrino halo.